johnthanhle/calbad-queue/README.md

-# Cal Badminton Court Queueing System
+# Cal Badminton Queueing System
-This is a court queue system to be used at open gym at UC Berkeley.
+This is a queue system to be used at open gym at UC Berkeley.